Qasim345/easy_url_launcher/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter pakage based on url_launcher pakage for call,sms,email and launch url in browser or app with url parameters and launch mode as platform default or platform specific mode for web
+A flutter package based on url_launcher package for call,sms,email and launch url in browser or app with url parameters and launch mode as platform default or platform specific mode for web

 ## Features